abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 $ kubectl exec volume-example -c nginx -- /bin/sh -c "echo nginx >> /usr/share/nginx/html/index.html"
 ```
 It should error out and complain about the file being read only.
 The `nginx` container has no reason to write to the
-file, is mounts the same volume as read-only.
+file, and mounts the same volume as read-only.
 Writing to the file is handled by the `content` container.

 ---